dotchetter/W.O.O.B.S/README.md

 W.O.O.B.S - Water Oberservation Optimizing Boyant System

 #### What is it?
-This is a product in a college collag designed to collect data about a swimming pool, and send it to a server over HTTP.
+This is a product in a college collab designed to collect data about a swimming pool, and send it to a server over HTTP.

 #### Why?